 The SCCP generally requires a claimant to initiate conciliation proceedings before filing a claim with the first instance court.
-There are several exceptions to this rule, for example in summary proceedings, or if a dispute falls within the jurisdiction of a commercial court.
-Instead of conducting conciliation proceedings, the parties may agree to mediate.
+However, there are several exceptions to this rule, for example, in summary proceedings, or if a dispute falls within the jurisdiction of a commercial court.
+Furthermore, instead of conducting conciliation proceedings, the parties may agree to mediate.

 If no amicable settlement is reached, the conciliation authority grants a temporary authorisation to proceed with the claim ("Klagebewilligung").
 Generally speaking, a claimant must file the claim with the competent court within three months from the date of notification of this authorisation.
-Once the authorisation expires, the claimant must commence new conciliation proceedings if it wishes to pursue the claim.
+Once the authorisation expires, the claimant must commence new conciliation proceedings if they wish to pursue the claim.